SeldonIO/seldonio.github.com/movie-recommender-demo.md

 The dataset is of reasonable size so there are certain time and system requirement caveats:

- * At least 6G of RAM for recreating all models and running the Seldon containers inside a VM
+ * At least 5G of RAM for recreating all models and running the Seldon containers inside a VM

 Most of the model creation is fast except for the item_similarity model.
 On a ThinkPad T440P with a good network connection the download and model creation take roughly:

  * download and data ETL 10 mins
- * matrix_factorization : 5 mins (3G RAM)
+ * matrix_factorization : 5 mins (2G RAM)
  * tag similarity : 2 mins (<1G RAM)
  * item_similarity : 10 mins (running on a random 25% of the full set of actions) (2G RAM)
- * word2vec : 5 mins (3G RAM)
+ * word2vec : 5 mins (2G RAM)

 ## Quick Start

- 1. Download and Start the Seldon VM as describe [here](vm.html)
+ 1. Download and start the Seldon VM as described [here](vm.html)
  1. Run:
   {% highlight bash %}
 cd dist/movie_recommender_demo